Drips (intravenous fluids or IV)

 Why would my child need a drip?

-How is it put in?
+How will they put the drip in?

 What problems can occur?